Electrician Gloves

 • Type of Electrician Gloves – You get a Type one and Type two electrical safety glove resistant to ozone in type two and non-resistant to ozone in type one.
 Ozone-resistant gloves will crack or compromise with the effects of the ozone, which is prevalent in most rubber gloves.

-• Materials – Most electrician gloves will consist of leather, synthetic leather, or neoprene; some may be rubber.
-Spandex can be added for stretch, rubber, or other materials on the palms for grip.
+• Materials – Most electrician gloves consist of leather, synthetic leather, or neoprene; some may be rubber.
+Spandex can be added for stretch, and rubber or other materials on the palms can be added for grip.
 An electric shock-resistant glove for very high voltages will have a rubber interior glove and a leather outer glove or cover for abrasion resistance and protection.
-The rubber used may be damaged by ozone or not damaged by ozone.
+The rubber used may or may not be damaged by ozone.
 You get two levels in this regard.

 Index Table: Top Rated Electrician Gloves